-Throwing in a second bean hopper may sound like a small tweak, but if you have different users with different taste, or prefer more bitter coffee in the morning and something smoother in the afternoon then this will save you awkwardly shuffling beans in and out of the machine or cross-contaminating your bean varieties.
+Throwing in a second bean hopper may sound like a small tweak, but if you have different users with different taste, or prefer more a bitter coffee in the morning and something smoother in the afternoon then this will save you awkwardly shuffling beans in and out of the machine or cross-contaminating your bean varieties.

 There's even a sensor that detects when you open the lid to add in grounds, bringing up an on-screen prompt to ask if you'd like to use pre-ground coffee.
 De'Longhi is essentially doing its best to predict every annoyance you might have with the machine, and head them off in advance.

 There are 19 recipes included in the machine - all customisable with grind, aroma, milk frothiness, and so on - ranging from the standard espresso and cappuccino through to the iced coffees and frappuccinos that are a bit less common in home machines.

-Beans are ground quickly and surprisingly quietly, and the brew is similarly subdued in terms of volume.
+Beans are ground quickly and surprisingly quietly, and the brew itself is similarly subdued in terms of volume.
 If you want frothy milk it'll take an extra 20 seconds or so on the automatic settings, though there's also a manual frother option if you'd like to practice your latte art.

 I started off with an espresso to keep things simple, and cranked up the aroma a notch to see how the Maestosa handled it.
 The crema was a stunner from the off, with a rich, thick layer of foam that lasted until the end of the shot.

-A cappuccino was just as impressive.
+The cappuccini are just as impressive.
 As with previous automatic De'Longhi machines, the Maestosa did a good job of layering the milk, foam, and coffee so that every sip gets you a bit of everything, rather than forcing you to down three mouthfuls of froth before you ever get a hit of caffeine.

-Beyond all the core conveniences, the Maestosa also boasts smart support through the De'Longhi Coffee Expert app.
+Beyond all the core conveniences, the Maestosa also boasts smart support through the De'Longhi Coffee Link app.
 This essentially gives you remote access to all the main controls of the machine so that you can make a drink remotely.

-As with any smart coffee machine, you'll obviously have to remember to leave a cup at the ready, and beans in the hopper.
+As with any smart coffee machine, you'll obviously also have to remember to leave a cup at the ready, and beans in the hopper.
 If you want a milky drink you'll also have to make sure there's milk in the jug - though it's worth noting that even though it's insulated, the company only recommends leaving milk in it for up to four hours, so it's not really designed for leaving milk overnight for a morning flat white.